ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_to_pfi_delay

     This is a factory-programmed value that specifies the delay for the trigger  to the PFI lines in seconds.
-By itself, this attribute has no effect on the  acquired data.
+By itself, this property has no effect on the  acquired data.
 However, depending on how the trigger lines are routed between  the master and slave devices, you can use this value as a starting point to set  :py:data:`niscope.Session.slave_trigger_delay`.

     The following table lists the characteristics of this property.